-Upon arrival in Belgrade, you can easily store your luggage at the train station for 110 Serbian dinars (95 cents or $1.3) per bag for a period of 24 hours.
-Opening hours are from 8a.m. to 8 p.m.
+Upon arrival in Belgrade, you can easily store your luggage at the train station for 110 Serbian dinars (95 pence or $1.30) per bag for a period of 24 hours.
+Opening hours are from 8 a.m. to 8 p.m.
 Belgrade’s central train station is a steep 15-minute walk from the Republic Square at the heart of the city.
 From there, it’s easy to reach all of these following sights on foot or bus.

 1. Enjoy the views from Belgrade Fortress

 Start your exploration at the city’s biggest sight, the Belgrade Fortress, also known as Kalemegdan Citadel.
-Dating back to over 600 years, the fortress houses watch towers, trenches, and canons that are beautifully laid out over green patches.
-Locals love to come and lay on the grass or play a game of chest.
-Thanks to its location, views from here are impressive: the confluence of the Sava and Danube rivers stretches beneath your feet, and the commercial district of Novi Beograd stands in the distance.
+Dating back to over 600 years, the fortress houses watch towers, trenches, and canons.
+These are beautifully laid out over green patches.
+Locals love to come and lay on the grass or play a game of chess.
+Thanks to its location, views from here are impressive.
+The confluence of the Sava and Danube rivers stretches beneath your feet, and the commercial district of Novi Beograd stands in the distance.

 2. Admire Serbia’s biggest Orthodox church, Sveti Sava

 Lauded as the world’s biggest Orthodox church, Sveti Sava is a stunning structure topped with beautiful domes and carvings.
 Construction has been in progress since 1935, but was interrupted several times due to the war, communism, and now lack of funds.
 Another church worth visiting is the Sveti Marko, featuring impressive pillars and a high domed ceiling.